 Common sexual health concerns for people with kidney disease include:

 - Decrease in sexual desire

 - Less satisfaction with sexual relationships

-Sexual health changes can be difficult to discuss with your care team but don’t be afraid to bring up concerns to your doctor, nurse, or social worker.
-There are ways your physician can help address sexual health concerns by making adjustments to your treatment or changing your medications.
-You are not alone – sexual health and intimacy are very common concerns among people living with kidney disease.
+Sexual health changes can be difficult to discuss with the health care team.
+Don’t be afraid to bring up concerns to your doctor, nurse, or social worker.
+There are ways the doctor can help address sexual health concerns.
+This includes adjusting treatment or changing medicines.
+You are not alone.
+Sexual health and intimacy are very common concerns among people living with kidney disease.

 To find out more about sexual health, intimacy and kidney disease, visit these resources: